-- 2.10 We expect boards to be able to demonstrate that they have considered both the long term, cyclical nature of economic factors that impact on the business as well as internal business risks and one-off shocks.
+- 2.10 We expect boards to be able to demonstrate that they have considered both the long-term, cyclical nature of economic factors that impact on the business as well as internal business risks and one-off shocks.
 As part of an IDA we are likely to explore how boards identify risks and stresses appropriately and how, when taking on risks, they can demonstrate they fully understand the impact on the business as a whole.
-Through the IDA we will consider how boards have gained assurance about the likely effectiveness of identified mitigations and evidence of how well they understand the trigger points for their implementation.7 - 2.11 It is widely recognised that poor governance is often a leading indicator of financial weaknesses.
+Through the IDA we will consider how boards have gained assurance about the likely effectiveness of identified mitigations and evidence of how well they understand the trigger points for their implementation. - 2.11 It is widely recognised that poor governance is often a leading indicator of financial weaknesses.
 A failure to maintain an effective framework of risk management/ internal controls assurance, for instance, can compromise an organisation's ability to meet its financial obligations.
-Poor governance can also be indicative of weaknesses in a provider's ability to deliver value for money and present broader risks to the reputation of the sector.
+Poor governance can also be indicative of weaknesses in a provider's ability to deliver value for money and present broader risks to the reputation of the sector. - 2.12 Accordingly, we look for very clear assurance as to providers' compliance with the governance elements of the Governance and Financial Viability Standard.
+We may look for this directly (for instance, by seeking assurance about how specific business critical decisions have been taken).
+We may also conclude that evidence of poor governance is indicated by other behaviours or events.
+For example, we may conclude, upon investigation of a breach of a consumer standard, or a failure to set rents in accordance with the relevant legal and regulatory rules, that there is evidence of governance failures such as that the board had little oversight of performance/key operational data, that senior executive reporting was inadequate and that various internal controls failed.
+In other words, since we regard good governance as so fundamental, we will seek assurance on this subject from a wide range of sources.